jcsb1994/Buzzer/README.md

 # Buzzer
-Interface for buzzers based on the Arduino framework.
+Interface for piezo buzzers based on the Arduino framework.

 No more `delay()` while playing sounds on a buzzer!
 Create custom melodies and pass them to your Buzzer object.